SBoudrias/class-extend/README.md

 #### `.extend()`

-`.extend` allow you to assign prototypes and static methods.
+`.extend` allow you to assign prototype and static methods.

-If no `constructor` method is assigned, the Parent constructor method will be called by default.
+If no `constructor` method is assigned, the parent constructor method will be called by default.

 ``` javascript
 // Extend a class